-Chickenpox (also known as varicella) is an illness caused by the varicella-zoster virus.
+Chickenpox (also known as varicella) is a very contagious infection caused by the varicella-zoster virus.
 You can protect your child from chickenpox with a vaccine.

 Who should get the chickenpox vaccine?

-- Children should get 2 shots for chickenpox: the first when they are 12 to 18 months old and a second “booster” shot when they are 4 to 6 years old (before they start school).
+- Children should get 2 shots for chickenpox: the first when they are 12 to 15 months old and a second “booster” shot when they are 4 to 6 years old (before they start school).
 In some provinces/territories, the second dose is given at 18 months old.

-- Teens and adults up to age 50 who have not had chickenpox or the vaccine should get 2 shots, at least 4 weeks apart.
+- Teens and adults up to age 50 who have not had chickenpox or the vaccine should get 2 shots, given at least 6 weeks apart.

 How safe is the chickenpox vaccine?